Verse:

 1. That the creatures made both in heaven and earth, are the hosts or armies of them, which speaks them numerous, but marshalled, disciplined, and under command.
 God useth them as his hosts for the defence of his people, and the destruction of his enemies.

 2. That the heavens and the earth are finished pieces, and so are all the creatures in them.
-So perfect is God's work that nothing can be added to it or taken from it, Ecclesiastes 3:14.
+So perfect is God's work that nothing can be added to it or taken from it, Ecclesiastes 3:14.3.
+That after the end of the first six days, God ceased from all work of creation.
+He hath so ended his work, as that though in his providence he worketh hitherto, John 5:17. preserving and governing all the creatures, yet he doth not make any new species of creatures.

 Ecclesiastes 3:14